 10. Launch Your Shopify Business

-Other than the steps mentioned in our before checklist, there are a few others mentioned in the image above that are worth considering when you launch your store to the world.
+Other than the steps mentioned in our before checklist, there are a few others mentioned in the image above that are worth considering when you launch your store in the world.

 Adding a custom domain can especially be helpful when marketing your website online.
 You may even link an existing domain to your Shopify store, but if you don’t have one you can always purchase it from the Shopify store.
 Domains here will cost almost $14 per year for the typical “.com” kind.